kjam/uf-intro-to-programming/README.md

 source activate py3data
 ```

-In addition, you will need to install [sqlite3](https://www.sqlite.org/) or make changes to the second day case study with a connection string to your database of choice. [more info](https://dataset.readthedocs.io/en/latest/quickstart.html#connecting-to-a-database)
+In addition, you will need to install [sqlite3](https://www.sqlite.org/).
+If you dont change the database string, then the case study will break.  [more info](https://dataset.readthedocs.io/en/latest/quickstart.html#connecting-to-a-database)

 ### Repository structure